gunnarg-remitly/opctl/CONTRIBUTING.md

 `go run github.com/go-delve/delve/cmd/dlv --check-go-version=false --listen=127.0.0.1:40000 --headless=true --api-version=2 exec /PATH/TO/OPCTL/opctl-beta run dev`

 This will suspend execution until a client connects on port 40000.
 If using VSCode, you can use the saved run configuration to connect.
+On macOS, you can debug exit signal handling by sending an interrupt to the underlying PID.
+When the debugger connects, it will give you the with a message like: `Got a connection, launched process ../opctl/opctl-beta (pid = 79924).` (path to process and PID will be different).
+Kill with `kill -SIGINT 72958`.